ABOUT JILL ALEXANDER

 I draw all of my designs at my desk at home overlooking the Nelson Haven.
 My inspiration comes from my history of costume books, my own garden, fashion magazines and images discovered from the internet.
 I carefully consider the placement of the pattern for each individual garment to ensure it is perfectly placed between the elements e.g. waistband and the hem, ensuring each garment is perfect for every order.
 My original artwork ensures that all MADCAT skirts are individual, limited edition works of art that are quirky but above all practical, comfortable to wear and easy to care for.
 They are the perfect garment for work, leisure and travelling.

-To accompany the MADCAT skirts I also make some winter and summer tops, but these are limited designs and need to be snapped up as they are not usually repeated.
+To accompany the MADCAT skirts I also make some winter tops, but these are limited designs and need to be snapped up as they are not usually repeated.

 My other interest is my art work and figure drawing which I sell as framed pictures in The Arty Gallery in Trafalgar Street, Nelson.
-This year I have been inspired to take up oil painting and I have produced a range of paintings depicting large, informal groups of flowers.
+In the past 4 years I have been inspired to take up oil painting and I have produced a range of paintings depicting large, informal groups of flowers.
 These are also available from The Arty Gallery.

 In 2004 my love of the History of Costume led to making meticulously constructed, historically inspired corsets.
 Originally aimed at fashionable quirky office attire or sexy evening wear they have remained part of my range as Bridal Wear, very popular with Steam Punk themed weddings.
 More details can be found on the Bridal Wear page of this website.